Vanilla-OS/website/_posts/2023-06-11-vanilla-os-orchid-devlog.md

 ---

-The development of Vanilla OS 2.0 is progressing rapidly, and more news will follow soon!
+The development of Vanilla OS Orchid is progressing rapidly, and more news will follow soon!

-For latest updates, checkout the [roadmap](https://vanillaos.org/roadmap) and the [project tracker](https://github.com/orgs/Vanilla-OS/projects/4).
+For the latest updates, check out the [roadmap](https://vanillaos.org/roadmap) and the [project tracker](https://github.com/orgs/Vanilla-OS/projects/4).